 The main focal point of visual contact is the eyes.
 When excess skin lays on the eyelashes or over the corners of the eye, they look tired and shady.
 Puffiness of the upper eyelid or bags and puffiness of the lower eyelids are often caused by hereditary fatty protrusions that can easily be removed to provide a more youthful and pleasing appearance.
-Dr. Wayne Foster performs eyelid surgery in Toms River and Manasquan, NJ as a solution to pesky undereye problems.
+Dr. Wayne Foster performs eyelid surgery in Toms River and Manasquan serving Monmouth County, Ocean County and surrounding areas in NJ, as a solution to pesky undereye problems.

 What Is Blepharoplasty?

 Blepharoplasty, also know as eyelid surgery or an eyelid lift, is a surgical procedure that rejuvenates saggy, puffy eyes.
 This is done by removing excess fat and skin from the area of treatment, the upper or lower eyelids.
 This procedure is done to improve the patient’s appearance, as well as improving their vision.
 Blepharoplasty can also tighten the tissue and muscles surrounding the eyes.
 This procedure is often combined with facelift and brow lift surgery, as well as injectable fillers.

 Who Is a Good Candidate for Eyelid Surgery?

 Patients who are unhappy with the appearance of their baggy eyes, or patients looking to improve their peripheral vision make ideal candidates.
 Ideal candidates for blepharoplasty meet the following criteria:

 - Don’t smoke

 Patients with eyes disease, heart disease, high blood pressure, or diabetes may not be good candidates for this procedure.
 It is also important to have realistic expectations of results before undergoing eyelid surgery.

 Benefits of eyelid surgery include correcting the following issues: